trueos/trueos-docs/trueos-handbook/install.rst

 Dual booting with |trueos| has several requirements:

-* An *EFI* partitioning scheme. |trueos| does not support the older MBR partition scheme, opting instead to use
-  `rEFInd <http://www.rodsbooks.com/refind/>`_ for managing or loading individual operating systems.
-Additionally, TrueOS still uses the BSD boot loader, as it provides native support for ZFS boot environments.
+* An *EFI* or *UEFI* partitioning scheme. |trueos| does not support the older MBR partition scheme, opting instead to use `rEFInd <http://www.rodsbooks.com/refind/>`_ for managing or booting into operating systems.
+TrueOS still uses the BSD boot loader, as it provides native support for ZFS boot environments.
+Be sure to select :guilabel:`Install rEFInd` when installing |trueos| (see :ref:`install7`).

 * A partition for each operating system.
 Many operating systems, including |trueos|, can only be installed into a primary or *GPT*